MichaelHoste/xmoto.js/README.md

 * Adjust the height of the driver (less bumpy!?
 Height of sprite?
 Compare values?)
 * Create alternative box2D physics using DIV elements on screen to make the moto moves on websites.
 * Add specs for Physics methods (deduplicate etc.)
+* QR Code with mobile access:
+ - for timing?
+ - for complete card?
+ - for inviting people?
+ - for controlling with phone?
+ - for other functionality?

 [and other stuffs](https://github.com/MichaelHoste/xmoto.js/issues)